 REU Sites - REU stands for Research Experiences for Undergraduates.
 This is a fabulous program funded by the National Science Foundation (NSF).
 Typically, a student will do an REU in the summer between the junior and senior years, though some advanced students will do them in the summer after the sophomore year.
 An REU gives an undergraduate student the opportunity to work in a real scientific laboratory (or related facility) doing real research.
 With a little luck and a lot of hard work, a student's work could end up as a publication.
 REU's usually last about ten weeks in the summer and in addition to providing free living quarters, stipends as high at $4,000 are paid.
 Be prepared!
 REU's are reasonably competitive and your GPA should be above 3.0 to ensure a position.

 Graduate Record Exam (GRE) - Students interested in going to graduate school will most likely have to take the GRE.
 There are two types of exams: general and subject.
 Most people going to graduate school, regardless of area of study, will take the general test.
-Click here for more information about the general test.
-Information about the subject tests can be found here.
-For those of you interested in taking the physics subject exam, click here.
-To find out when the various exams are given, click here.
 Keep track of the registration dates!

 Graduate School Shopper - This site allows you to search for graduate school programs.
 You can search by discipline and geography.